How valuable are Featured Snippets on Google?

 It’s unsurprising that the average user might have trouble distinguishing a featured snippet from an ad, given how Google’s most recent iteration of the “Ad” label is the least noticeable it’s ever been.
 Beyond that, there are a variety of ad types that look virtually indistinguishable from organic results, such as Product Listing Ads and organic rich results for products.
 If a Google user doesn’t work in the search marketing industry, it’s unlikely that they take time to stay abreast of all the changes Google makes to its interface, and it’s easy to understand why they might eventually start assuming that many of Google’s new organic features are probably ads.

-Key Takeaway: Coming up with a single definitive answer to why so many people think featured snippets are Ads is difficult.
+Key Takeaway: Coming up with a single definitive answer to why so many people think featured snippets are paid ads is difficult.

-Could it be that people are confused by the subtle differences between ads and organic listings?
+Could people be confused by the subtle differences between ads and organic listings?

 Maybe they associate the #1 position on Google as an ad by default?